Millions of Aged Americans are Experiencing Elderly Abuse

 Elderly Abuse Prevention Methods

-Financial abuse is one of the most common complaints among elderly care home residents.
+Financial abuse is one of the most common complaints among senior care facilities.
 Their (sometimes) diminished capacity means that they are easy targets as missing finances can be written off as memory issues.
 However, you could help an elderly friend or relative by documenting all of their income against expenses to highlight any financial misconduct.